 There is good access to green spaces including Crosbie Park, Avonhead Park and Burnside Park.
 Burnside Park is a 29 hectare sports park providing a range of recreational opportunities from walking and picnicking to organised sports.
 It has excellent sporting facilities for rugby, soccer, squash, tennis and cricket.
 There is also a unique wooded area in the park that includes some notable trees and historic plantings.
 The Russley Golf Course is also located in this area and there are two Council-owned cemeteries in the Waimairi Ward, Avonhead Park Cemetery and Waimairi.
-Avonhead Park has been identified by residents and subsequently supported by the Community Board to receive "Big Belly Bins" to help reduce the cost of maintenance at the Park and support community use.
+Avonhead Park was identified by residents and subsequently supported by the Community Board to receive "Big Belly Bins" to help reduce the cost of maintenance at the Park and support community use.
+In May 2021, the Council installed a 'smart bin' into the Park.